asim12210/interview-question/README.md

 2. The crawler will start, and you can monitor its progress via the terminal or browser interface.

 ### Using the API to get data
+For more detailed information, visit the documentation page: `http://localhost:8000/docs`.
 **Get all data**

  1. Endpoint: `/races`